JSF Basics

 Our first backing bean

 Displaying static text isn’t what web frameworks were built for, what we really want is to display something that comes from some java code.
 To do this, we will create a backing bean which is a java object that is part of the web application that JSF is aware of.
-To create backing bean, create a new class and call it PageBean.
+To create backing bean, create a new class and call it PageBean

-The code itself is pretty simple.
-One field with a default value and getters and setters.
-However, we have a couple of new annotations at the class level.
-First is the @Named annotation that tells CDI that this bean has a name that be used to refer to this bean using EL expressions.
-Since we didn’t supply a name the default name of pageBean is used.
-The @RequestScope annotation tells CDI that this bean is request scoped so when it is created, it should last till the end of the current request and then be destroyed.
+annotation tells CDI that this bean is request scoped so when it is created, it should last till the end of the current request and then be destroyed.
 This means that the next time we call this page, this bean will be re-created and a fresh version used which again will be destroyed at the end of the request.

-Now we are going to change our application to display this message instead.From now on, we will just be showing the code within the ui:define statements:
+Now we are going to change our application to display this message instead.From now on, we will just be showing the code within the ui:define

-<h:outputText value="#{pageBean.message}" />
+<ui:define name="content"> <h:outputText value="#{pageBean.message}" /> </ui:define> </ui:composition>

 If we run the application now, you should see the message displayed on the main page: